bertmelis/bertmelis.github.io/_posts/2021-04-21-1-Certificate-management.md

 There are a lot of OpenSSL tutorials online to create you self-signed certificates.
 And in fact, when you have a public facing service you'd better stick to trusted platforms like [Let's Encrypt](www.letsencrypt.org).
 For our internal services I'm trustworthy enough to have my own certificate authority.
 I want to create certificates for my OpenVPN server, my Mosquitto broker and the Cockpit control panel.

 DISCLAIMER: The following steps are from [https://pki-tutorial.readthedocs.io/en/latest/index.html](https://pki-tutorial.readthedocs.io/en/latest/index.html).
 They are more elaborate than most other guides but the steps are clear, understandable and you learn how the chain of trust works.

+ATTENTION: Private keys are to be kept strictly private so you don't want the key-files to be exposed to the Internet.
+It is best to setup the key infrastructure on a computer that is not connected to the Internet to prevent any unauthorized access.
+Alternatively, instead of generating the PKI in your home directory, you can put all the files on removeable media like an USB stick and store it somewhere safe.

 ## Preparation